Real Friends (Schools Tour)

 What we need from you:

-A ground-floor hall space with a power socket (for sound playback through our portable PA system).
 We will perform on-the-flat even if the hall has a raised stage.

 The hall should have a minimum performance space of 6m wide by 4m deep, with enough additional space for the audience.
-The pupils can sit on benches, mats or on the floor, or a combination of these, at your discretion.

 Timings

 The stage manager, Marc, will be the first to arrive.
-This will be around 8.30am.
+This will no later than 8.45am.
 He will set up the sound equipment and arrange the chairs for the cast members.
-The rest of the team will arrive around 9.15am and set up the props and seats.

 Additional information: